ku-cms/trackIndepBeamSpot/README.md

 ## Fitting

-The script plotOccupancy.py should be run in python 3 and requires these packages:
+The script plotOccupancy.py should be run in Python 3 and requires these packages:
 - numpy
 - matplotlib
 - iminuit

+The version of the iminuit package is important because there were large usage changes.
+Most scripts are written to use iminuit 1.4.9.
+The script "plotOccupancy.py" uses iminuit 2.4.0.

-Creating virtual environment for python (here we picked the name python3_env).
+Create a virtual environment for python.
+Here we picked the name "python3_env."
 You may choose any location that you will remember for the virtual environment.
 Here we choose trackIndepBeamSpot, but you may use another directory if you like.
 ```